Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 	                    return Task.FromResult(new ClaimsIdentity(claims, "YourAuthType"));
 	                }
 	        };
-The provider aids you with the setup of authorization, letting you issue own claims, in a JWT token based on the JWTOptions.
+The provider aids you with the setup of authorization, letting you issue own claims, in a JWT token based on the JwtOptions.

 To get a user authenticated, we configure the OpenID Connect middleware - up next.

 ### OpenID Connect OWIN middleware

 Since we're using OWIN, we could use the OpenID Connect middleware package.
 The middleware is configured in the OWIN startup class.
-Ex with Azure AD;
+Eg. with Azure AD;

         var openIdConnectOptions = new OpenIdConnectAuthenticationOptions
                 {